 Here is a brief list of some of the items that can be parylene coated:

 Because coating type and required surface thickness vary according to substrate material and coating-project, deposition rates fluctuate.
-Processing can require less than an hour or more than 24 hours, at a deposition rate of about .2/mils-per-hour.
+Processing can require less than an hour or more than 24 hours, at a deposition rate of about 5 microns per hour.
 While this slower rate of substrate covering generates parylene's superior conformal coating, compared to other coating options, it also adds to its cost.
-Mastering the parylene coating process helps assure these production expenditures are diminished.
+Mastering the parylene coating process helps ensure these production expenditures are diminished.

 Drawn by vacuum onto the selected substrate one molecule-at-a-time in the coating chamber, the monomer gas reaches the final deposition phase, the cold trap.
 Here, temperatures are cooled drastically to levels sufficient to remove any residual parylene materials pulled through the coating chamber from the substrate, between -90º and -120º C.